mcornejo/webRTC/README.md

 ```

 ## Documentation
-Classes and code contains its own comments explaining how they work.
+Classes and code contain its own comments explaining how they work.